Frankie Burns: Last attempt at World Bantamweight Title, Pete Herman, November 1917

 In his last attempt at the World Bantamweight Title, Burns fought Pete Herman, on November 5, 1917, before around 10,000 fans, losing in a twenty-round points decision at the Louisiana Auditorium in New Orleans.
 Burns was said to have made a poor start and fought at a disadvantage for the first three rounds, being staggered in the second.
 He came back and won the fourth, but fought at a slight disadvantage during most of the remaining rounds.

 On February 13, 1920, Burns knocked out talented Jewish boxer Benny Kaufman in the sixth of eight rounds in Jersey City, New Jersey.

-On the undercard of Jack Dempsey versus Georges Carpentier, Burns defeated Packey O'Gatty by eight-round decision on July 2, 1921 at Jersey City, New Jersey.
+On the undercard of Jack Dempsey vs. Georges Carpentier, Burns defeated Packey O'Gatty by eight-round decision on July 2, 1921, at Jersey City, New Jersey.

 Burns was elected to the New Jersey Boxing Hall of Fame in its inaugural class in 1969.

 Death at 71

-Burns died on April 10, 1961 at his home in Jersey City, New Jersey after a long illness.
+Burns died on April 10, 1961, at his home in Jersey City, New Jersey after a long illness.
 Funeral services were held on April 13.